ShadeLab/PAPER_Bowsher_mSystems_2019_16sRatio_CTCstain/README.md

 The objective of the manuscript is to explore factors underlying the calculation and interpretation of 16s rRNA:rRNA gene ratios, and to directly compare estimates of activity of microbial communities in soil using 16S ratios and CTC-based cell staining.

-We conducted two separate experiments (‘corn rhizosphere soil’ and ‘bean rhizosphere soil’) in two rhizosphere soil types, subjecting each soil to varying types of stress.
+We conducted two separate experiments (‘corn-associated soil’ and ‘bean rhizosphere soil’).